cartertinney/iot-operations-sdks/doc/setup.md

 ## Setup the platform

-We recommend three different platform paths for developing with Azure IoT Operations which utilize [k3d](https://k3d.io/#what-is-k3d) (a lightweight [k3s](https://k3s.io/) wrapper).
-Codespaces provide the most streamlined experience and can get the development environment up and running in a couple of minutes.
+We recommend four different platform paths for developing with Azure IoT Operations which utilize [k3d](https://k3d.io/#what-is-k3d) (a lightweight [k3s](https://k3s.io/) wrapper).
+Codespaces provides the most streamlined experience and can get the development environment up and running in a couple of minutes.

 > [!NOTE]
 > For development, it's recommended to make the cluster locally available, either by deploying the cluster on the local machine, or using the the [Visual Studio Code Server](https://code.visualstudio.com/docs/remote/vscode-server) function that is used by Codespaces.